 Live in the moment // with so much emphasis placed on the holiday meal, this season I challenge you to take the focus off the food and instead channel that energy towards family, tradition, community, and reflection.
 It is too easy to get caught up in counting calories, anxiety, and restrictive thoughts-instead of making the meal the spotlight, turn that light inward and towards the people at your table to truly enjoy their company and the tradition of the evening.
 In the days leading up to and following ‘the big meal’, incorporate lighter, less calorie dense meals into your diet so that indulgence doesn’t have as lasting an impact- remember, each moment is a new moment, each day is a new day.

 Moderation, moderation // skip the store-bought cookies and the cheese-plate and instead save room for homemade meals or treats that hold special memories.
 The key is to leave feeling satisfied and like you were able to partake in the festivities in a meaningful and healthful way.
 If you attempt to deprive yourself, willpower will eventually snap and you’ll end up overeating.
 On a similar note, filling a plate with a little bit of everything on the table can easily spiral into more food than you bargained for.
-Instead, snack on something light before ‘the big meal’, like a small green salad or fresh pear, to satiate cravings before you really start digging in.
+Instead, snack on something light before ‘the big meal’, like a small green salad, fresh pear, or a cold pressed green juice to satiate cravings before you really start digging in.

 Never stop moving // regardless of if you’re fierce enough to brave the cold for an outdoor jog, land a yoga class, or transform your living room into an at-home aerobics studio, staying physically active is a must.
 A recent study found adults, on average, gained more than one pound of body weight during the winter holidays and that that weight stuck throughout the following year (yikes!).
 The good news- people who reported the most physical activity throughout the holiday season showed the least weight gain, or managed to maintain or lose weight.
 Weight aside, we could all use the extra endorphins.